mikelma/craftium/craftium-docs/troubleshooting.md

 ## Problems with the SDL offscreen driver in headless mode

+Problems with the SDL offscreen driver are often caused by two reasons:

+1. The SDL library installed in the system wasn't built with offscreen driver support.
+2. There are multiple versions of SDL and Luanti isn't picking the right one.

+### Case 1

 This program can be used to list available SDL drivers.

 ```c